 The one-page vs two-page debate still rages on.
 The basic rule of thumb, though, is to stick to a one-page resume if you’re an entry-level candidate.
 If you have some experience, then a two-page resume makes sense and still follows industry best practices.
-However, don’t go overboard and send in a longer one.
-Also, don’t send in one that’s short on details when you have 20 years of experience.
+Here’s an overview of recommended resume length.

 Don’t send in that glamour shot with your resume unless you are applying for a job as a model or an actor.
 In fact, if a hiring manager gets a resume with a photo, they will often bypass so as not to appear biased.
 It’s therefore in your best interest to skip the picture and simply focus on the facts of your background, experience, and why you’re a fit for the job.

 Need more help crafting a resume that works?